Sachinj29/JobWebCombine/README.md

 # 💼 Job Portal Web Application

-A full-stack Job Portal web application that allows job seekers to apply for jobs and employers to post vacancies.
-Built with a **Spring Boot** backend and a simple yet functional frontend using HTML, CSS, and JavaScript.
+A full-stack Job Portal web application that enables job seekers to apply for jobs and employers to post vacancies.
+It is built with a **robust Spring Boot backend** and a **modern React frontend**, providing a seamless and responsive user experience.

 ---